 Vicky Llerena, CEO of Social Vibes Media recommends harnessing Instagram Highlights.
 Derived from Stories, Instagram’s Highlights feature allows you to combine multiple stories into long term content.

 “Create Highlight covers,” says Vicky.
 These are categorical highlighted content that remains pinned on your Instagram account.
-This content can be viewed by followers and can showcase your services, testimonials, behind the scenes, and other engaging content in categorical story highlights.
+Your followers can view this, and it showcases your services, testimonials, behind the scenes, and other content in story highlights.

 You can also create Highlight videos on your Instagram account.
 Highlight videos or images serve as reminders on who you are and what you do as a company.
 They showcase service, quality, and personality.
 Highlight videos can include client testimonials, client projects, behind the scenes, or awards/recognition.”